gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    DTLS records before an increment to the epoch.
 Without SCTP-AUTH, these would all have required explicit handling.

+   To prevent replay of DATA or I-DATA chunks resulting in impact on the received protected user message, implementations MUST NOT cycle back to the Initial TSN and MUST therefore setup a parallel DTLS connection well before 2^32 TSNs have been used and the TSN approaches the Initial TSN.

+   DTLS/SCTP does not provide replay protection for authenticated control chunks such as ERROR, RE-CONFIG, or SACK when sent in a SCTP packet without DATA or I-DATA chunks.
+Such replay could disrupt the SCTP association and could therefore be a denial-of-service attack.
+To prevent such attacks on availability it is RECOMMENDED to send control chunks in SCTP packets that also contains DATA or I-DATA chunks.
+Note that DATA or I-DATA chunks MAY contain zero bytes of actual user data.

    DTLS optionally supports record replay detection.
 Such replay detection could result in the DTLS layer dropping valid messages received outside of the DTLS replay window.
 As DTLS/SCTP provides